 In Bali, I have the most challenging and magical project as this is a very new concept as we have gone one step forward and brought those traditional Mexican flavors to life but with the twist of being a plant-based restaurant.
 La Pacha Mama is definitely a unique project that has pushed me to be more creative and open my mind in order to be able to bring to life the essence of the Mexican cuisine but without using any meat or fish and with the difficulty of finding the right staples to substitute this ingredient and staying true to the flavors.

 There are other projects that I am “cooking” and that will keep me busy and I can foresee very exciting times coming.

 What are the main challenges when opening a restaurant in Bali?
 And what are the benefits?

 Bali has many challenges and rewards, from a business perspective there is a lot of red tape and complicated rules and regulations.
 Nothing is ever crystal clear…

-From a staffing perspective the Balinese have an incredible natural hospitality that means they make great waiters.
+From a staffing perspective, the Balinese have incredible natural hospitality that means they make great waiters.

 What brought you to Bali?

-Bali was really not at all in my plans, but as everything in life it came unexpectedly and is the materialization of the dream of a group of visionary and crazy friends.
+Bali was really not at all in my plans, but like everything in life, it came unexpectedly and is the materialization of the dream of a group of visionary and crazy friends.
 The project was specifically created for Ubud but with the idea of making this project grow as far as we can; why Ubud?
-Because it is a place where people is open to try new things, new flavors, it is a place where even if you are not vegetarian and you thought that you could never give up on meat you decide to give it a try, I see Ubud as a place where everyone’s senses are opened to new experiences.
+Because it is a place where people is open to trying new things, new flavors, it is a place where even if you are not a vegetarian and you thought that you could never give up on meat you decide to give it a try, I see Ubud as a place where everyone’s senses are opened to new experiences.